-The attachment to you or their father is of critical importance for the child’s wellbeing and development.
+The attachment to you or their father is of critical importance for the child’s well-being and development.
 When settling into a nursery, preschool, or kindergarten, that bond needs to be respected so that the child can transition safely and without too much mental stress.
-Good preschools let you visit and stick around for the first 3-5 days so that little Your Baby can get familiar with the new environment and people without experiencing any trauma.
+Good preschools let you visit and stick around for the first 3-5 days so that little Your Child can get familiar with the new environment and people without experiencing any trauma.

 An international education

-There is no better time for Your Baby to learn a second language than in the first 5 years of life, so if you can, you might choose an international preschool.
+There is no better time for Your Child to learn a second language than in the first 5 years of life, so if you can, you might choose an international preschool.
 When scouting for the right school, make sure that their teachers are native in their language, as young children — and us adults for that matter — learn language through full immersion instead of instruction.

 All around the world, more and more parents want an alternative, more modern education for their children.
 Three popular approaches are Waldorf, Montessori, and Reggio Emilia.
 Most alternative schools don’t believe in grading young children or separating them by age.
 Instead, they focus on each child as an individual learner, a concept called “child-centric.”
 Creative subjects, projects, and play are their preferred method of learning.
 Most alternative schools believe that children should be encouraged to follow their interests, so they learn to love themselves for who they are.
 Once that happens, they can develop a positive self-image and passion for lifelong learning.